cambiotraining/sars-cov-2-genomics/02-unix-sed.md

 ## `sed` script commands

 Let's take a closer look at the `sed` script command.
 In the above script (`s/hello/world`), 's' is called the `sed` command.
-There are many `sed` commands, but we mainly focus on the 's' command.
-To see a list of all `sed` commands, visit [https://www.gnu.org/software/sed/manual/html_node/sed-commands-list.html](https://www.gnu.org/software/sed/manual/html_node/sed-commands-list.html).
+There are many `sed` commands, but we'll mainly focus on the 's' command.
+To see a list of all `sed`'s commands, visit [https://www.gnu.org/software/sed/manual/html_node/sed-commands-list.html](https://www.gnu.org/software/sed/manual/html_node/sed-commands-list.html).

 The basic syntax for a `sed` command is:
 ```bash